Medically reviewed by Drugs.com. Last updated on May 18, 2020.

 • Hepatic impairment: Use with caution in patients with hepatic impairment; rarely, reversible elevations in transaminases have been reported.

 • Renal impairment: Use with caution in patients with renal impairment; dosage reduction recommended.
-Use of the extended-release capsule is contraindicated in end-stage renal disease (CrCl <15 mL/minute/1.73 m2).
+Use of the extended-release products is contraindicated in end-stage renal disease (CrCl <15 mL/minute/1.73 m2).

 • Seizure disorder: Use with caution in patients with a history of seizure disorder.

 • Elderly: Use with caution in the elderly; may be more susceptible to CNS effects (using 2 divided daily doses of immediate-release products may minimize this effect).
 These patients may require dosage reductions.

 Dosage form specific issues: